sperte/sperte.github.io/index.md

 My professional career began as a teenager in 1995 with my first job designing yellow page advertisements for local businesses.
 Prior to that I'd dabbled with some graphic design as a hobby and had even won a few logo design competitions.

-For almost 12 years I helped lead digital and media productions at [The City Church](http://thecity.org), where I launched several award-winning websites and campaigns, the most notable being "Jesus Is ____", which was [nationally recognized](http://www.churchmarketingsucks.com/2011/03/jesus-is/) and inspired dozens of lookalike projects and installations.
+For almost 12 years I helped lead digital and media productions at [The City Church](http://thecity.org), where I launched several **award-winning websites and campaigns**, the most notable being "Jesus Is ____", which was [nationally recognized](http://www.churchmarketingsucks.com/2011/03/jesus-is/) and inspired dozens of lookalike projects and installations.

 During that time I also co-founded a side business called [Sky Balloon](http://skyballoonstudio.com) with two friends.
 We developed iPhone apps in our spare time.
 Our most popular app (with over 300k downloads) was a quick-launch video camera called [Capture](https://www.wired.com/2011/07/capture-app-a-record-button-for-your-home-screen/).
 It got some good press when it was released, but we've since removed it from the App Store and shuttered the business.